I Thought I Was Done Changing Careers. I Was Wrong.

 Basically, the idea was to maximize yield per acre using external inputs and improved genetics.
 The core components were: high-yielding crop varieties (HYVs), synthetic fertilizers (especially nitrogen), irrigation expansion, pesticides, herbicides, and, importantly, mechanization.

 The impact was enormous, arguably one of the most successful large-scale interventions in human history.
-Earth saw massive yield increases, the avoidance of widespread famine (e.g., India got off food aid), lower food prices, and increased caloric availability.
+Earth saw massive increases in yields, the avoidance of widespread famine (e.g., India no longer needed food aid), lower food prices, and greater caloric availability.

-At the same time, historically, it marked a shift, beginning in antiquity, from traditional “slow” farming practices to a science-driven, input-driven system.
+At the same time, historically, it marked a shift from antiquity, in which traditional “slow” farming practices rapidly switched to a science- and input-driven system.

 Yes, it bought the world time, and a lot of it.
-But it is my belief that time is running out.
+But I believe time is running out.

 The Shift

-The problem is that the hidden costs of this new system are increasingly becoming apparent now, like in my lifetime, my adulthood, here in the 2020’s.
-The soil is being degraded (less organic matter, microbial diversity, increasing dependence on inputs), the water system is being stressed (over-extraction of aquifers, salinization in irrigated lands), and we are now suffering from a widespread chemical dependency (fertilizer and pesticide use has skyrocketed, and pest resistance has emerged).
+Over the past few decades, the costs of this system have become increasingly apparent, like now, in my middle age, here in the 2020s.
+The soil is being degraded (less organic matter, microbial diversity, increasing dependence on inputs), the water system is being stressed (over-extraction of aquifers, salinization in irrigated lands), and we now suffer from a widespread chemical dependency (fertilizer and pesticide use has skyrocketed, pest resistance has emerged).

 Even worse, the benefits, although considerable, have been uneven, favoring large farms and capital-intensive systems over traditional farming.